ryantd42/NY-Legislative-Git/2023/A1077A-2023/bill.md

- Introduced  by  M.  of  A.  ZEBROWSKI,  COLTON,  GUNTHER, LUPARDO, OTIS, PAULIN, SANTABARBARA -- Multi-Sponsored by --  M.  of  A.  BRAUNSTEIN, COOK, GLICK, JEAN-PIERRE -- read once and referred to the Committee on Transportation
+ Introduced  by  M.  of  A.  ZEBROWSKI,  COLTON,  GUNTHER, LUPARDO, OTIS, PAULIN, SANTABARBARA -- Multi-Sponsored by --  M.  of  A.  BRAUNSTEIN, COOK, GLICK, JEAN-PIERRE -- read once and referred to the Committee on Transportation  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the vehicle and traffic law, in relation to requiring an operator  of  a  motor vehicle to exercise due care to avoid colliding with a disabled vehicle or a motor vehicle  involved  in  an  accident which is parked, stopped, or standing on the shoulder of a highway
+ AN ACT to amend the vehicle and traffic law, in relation to requiring an operator of a motor vehicle to exercise due care  to  avoid  colliding with  a  motor  vehicle  which  is parked, stopped, or standing on the shoulder of a parkway or a controlled-access highway

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section 1144-a of the vehicle and traffic law, as amended by chapter 458 of the laws of 2011, the section heading as  amended  and subdivision  (c) as added by chapter 97 of the laws of 2016, subdivision (a) as amended by chapter 248 of the laws of 2013, and  subdivision  (b) as  amended  by  chapter  504 of the laws of 2022, is amended to read as
  follows:
   § 1144-a.
-Operation of vehicles when approaching a parked, stopped or standing authorized emergency vehicle [or], hazard vehicle [or], vehicle displaying a blue or green light OR DISABLED VEHICLE. (a) Every operator of a motor vehicle shall exercise due care to avoid  colliding  with  an authorized emergency vehicle which is parked, stopped or standing on the shoulder  or  any  portion of such highway and such authorized emergency vehicle is displaying one or more  red  or  combination  red  and  white lights  pursuant  to  the  provisions  of  paragraph  two of subdivision forty-one of section three hundred seventy-five of this  chapter  or  is displaying  one  or  more  blue, combination blue and red or combination blue, red and white lights pursuant to the provisions of subparagraph  b of  paragraph  four  of  subdivision  forty-one of section three hundred seventy-five of this chapter.
-For operators of motor vehicles  on  park- ways or controlled access highways, such due care shall include, but not be limited to, moving from a lane which contains or is immediately adja-
+Operation of vehicles when approaching a parked, stopped  or standing authorized emergency vehicle [or], hazard vehicle [or], vehicle displaying  a  blue or green light OR CERTAIN OTHER MOTOR VEHICLES.  (a) Every operator of a motor vehicle  shall  exercise  due  care  to  avoid colliding  with an authorized emergency vehicle which is parked, stopped or standing on the shoulder or any portion  of  such  highway  and  such authorized  emergency  vehicle is displaying one or more red or combina- tion red and white lights pursuant to the provisions of paragraph two of subdivision forty-one of section  three  hundred  seventy-five  of  this chapter  or  is displaying one or more blue, combination blue and red or combination blue, red and white lights pursuant  to  the  provisions  of subparagraph  b  of  paragraph  four of subdivision forty-one of section three hundred seventy-five of this chapter.
+For operators of motor vehi- cles on parkways or controlled access  highways,  such  due  care  shall

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03232-01-3
+  LBD03232-04-3
- A. 1077  2
+ A. 1077--A  2

- cent  to the shoulder where such authorized emergency vehicle displaying one or more red, blue or white or  any  combination  of  red  and  white lights  or blue or combination blue and red or combination blue, red and white lights pursuant to the provisions of paragraph two or subparagraph b  of  paragraph four, as applicable of subdivision forty-one of section three hundred seventy-five of this chapter is parked, stopped or  stand- ing to another lane, provided that such movement otherwise complies with the  requirements  of  this  chapter  including, but not limited to, the provisions of sections eleven hundred  ten  of  this  title  and  eleven hundred twenty-eight of this title.
+ include,  but not be limited to, moving from a lane which contains or is immediately adjacent to the shoulder  where  such  authorized  emergency vehicle  displaying one or more red, blue or white or any combination of red  and white lights or blue or combination blue and red or combination blue, red and white lights pursuant to the provisions of  paragraph  two or  subparagraph  b  of  paragraph  four,  as  applicable of subdivision forty-one of section three  hundred  seventy-five  of  this  chapter  is parked, stopped or standing to another lane, provided that such movement otherwise  complies with the requirements of this chapter including, but not limited to, the provisions of sections eleven hundred  ten  of  this title and eleven hundred twenty-eight of this title.
   (b) Every operator of a motor vehicle shall exercise due care to avoid colliding  with a hazard vehicle which is parked, stopped or standing on the shoulder or on any portion of such highway and such  hazard  vehicle